IndrajeetPatil/statsExpressions/paper/paper.md

 tests and outputs from these functions, the readers are encouraged to read vignettes on the package website: <https://indrajeetpatil.github.io/statsExpressions/articles/>.

+Note that, unlike `broom` [@Robinson2021] or `parameters` [@Lüdecke2020parameters], the goal of `statsExpressions` is not to convert model objects into tidy dataframes, but to provide a consistent and easy syntax to carry out statistical tests.

 # Tidy Dataframes from Statistical Analysis

 All functions return dataframes containing exhaustive details from inferential